Preparation and Upload of Presentation Files

 The copyrights of the papers are transferred to IEEE (except if the paper is entirely the work of employees of the US government or a crown government).

-Authors are expected to attend the conference in person to present their papers and share their ideas.
+Authors are expected to attend the conference in person (online for hybrid edition) to present their papers and share their ideas.
 If a paper is included in the proceedings distributed on site and is later identified as a non-presented paper, it will still be included in the proceedings delivered to IEEE.
 However, it will be flagged as "no-show" so that the paper will be archived but will not be indexed or appear in IEEE Xplore.
 But: Copyright of non-presented papers is still retained by IEEE – an author cannot submit the same paper to another conference or journal for publication.
 However, you can submit elsewhere an expanded version of this paper, but prior to this, you would have to request permission from IEEE Intellectual Property Rights department using RightsLink (https://www.ieee.org/publications_standards/publications/rights/rights_link.html).
 Once permission is granted, you can then expand on the paper and submit to another publication.